 You can book the individual stpes or you choose the discounted package price, Level 1.
 Certification is awarded after successful completion of Level 2.
 A recertification course is due every 2 years and is highly recommended as Fascia Research is developing rapidly...

 "I benefit particularly from the foundation 1 | fascial pelvic floor training for my patients and I'm very excited for the next step in Munich.
 I am looking forward to seeing you again and moving on."

 - Ilona, Physiotherapist

 "The course and the topic 'Fascia and Pelvic Floor' were incredibly enriching.
 I've developed lots of new exercises for my patients.
-I'm definitely in Level 2."
+I'm so looking forward to more to come in Level 2."

-"The topic of the pelvic floor was insufficiently treated in the training as a physiotherapist.
+"The topic of the pelvic floor was only briefly touches in my training as a physiotherapist.
 I had hardly any knowledge about it.
 I am totally enthusiastic about the contents and the practical application and simply want more, more, more."